Hello! I'm Kate.

 Elevate your egg experience with this recipe, perfect for those seeking a change from the usual egg dishes.
 Give it a try; these creamy baked eggs might just become your new favourite way to savour eggs!

 The inclusion of toast is non-negotiable when serving these eggs.
-It provides the perfect vehicle for dunking into the eggs and savoring all that creamy goodness.
-Personally, I enjoy them with sourdough (given my passion for baking it).
-Turkish toast or wholegrain seed options are also fantastic choices.
+It provides the perfect vehicle for dunking into the eggs and savouring all that creamy goodness.
+Personally, I enjoy them with sourdough but Turkish toast or wholegrain seed options are also fantastic choices.

 For those following a gluten-free diet, ensure there’s a gluten-free toast option available.
 To make it vegetarian, simply omit the prosciutto!